MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/configure-endpoints-non-windows-windows-defender-advanced-threat-protection.md

 5. Click **Save preferences**.

->[!WARNING] [DAN OR OTHER SME'S - PLEASE VERIFY IF THIS WARNING IS CORRECT.
-IS IT ONLY DISPLAYED ONCE?]
+>[!WARNING]
-> The access token is only displayed once.
-Make sure you keep a copy of it in a safe place.
+> The access token has a limited validity period.
 If needed, regenerate the token close to the time you need to share it with the third-party solution.

 ## Offboard non-Windows endpoints
-To effectively offboard the endpoints from the service, you'll need to disable the data push on the third-party portal then switch the toggle to off in Windows Defender Security Center to block the data inbound flow.
+To effectively offboard the endpoints from the service, you'll need to disable the data push on the third-party portal first then switch the toggle to off in Windows Defender Security Center.
+The toggle in the portal only blocks the data inbound flow.

 1. Follow the third-party documentation to opt-out on the third-party service side.